Latin American Studies Research Award

 based on coursework in the major, as indicated by academic record, and/or independent research in an Honors Project or Independent Study.

-In 2012 the John Harold Turner Senior Prize in Latin American Studies was awarded to Eli Garrard.
+In 2016 the John Harold Turner Senior Prize in Latin American Studies was awarded to Miguel Aviles and Sarah Levy.

 The Global Citizens Grant, initiated in 2007 by Willy Oppenheim ’09, and awarded through the McKeen Center for the Common Good, provides Bowdoin students travel funding to spend 8-10 weeks learning about issues such as public health, elder and disability rights, education and environmental sustainability through serving with grassroots organizations outside of the United States.
 Since the grant’s inception, eight recipients have worked with organizations in Latin America, building on their experiences through academic and service work on their return.

-This year's Global Citizen is Emma James.
-For more information on Emma and her work in Bolivia, please visit the Global Citizen Grant Recipient page.
+This year's Global Citizens are Sarah Frankl '16, Chris Gys '17, and Rubi Duran '16.
+For more information on their work, please visit the Global Citizen Grant Recipient page.